samuaaltonen/supercell-coding-challenge/NOTES.md

 - Added background music.
 Using free music track by DavidKBD, added link/credits to CREDITS.md.
 - Added basic menu state.
 Generated menu background with DALL-E.
 - Added simple controls list to menu.
 Changed to use mono space font.
 Using free font "monogram" by datagoblin, added link/credits to CREDITS.md.
+- Added key press handling for repeatable keys (volume, difficulty).
+Control change rate is affected by deltatime.
+- Added AI difficulty dampener for AI paddle speed.
+At 100% difficulty there is no dampening.
+Below 25%, AI cannot use boost.
+- Added game over screen.
+Displays players score as green if they won.